christianjose97/auto-download-organizer/README.md

 ## 🧠 How can it be improved?

 Support other OS such as mac os, linux, etc..
+Make it more customizable with how you setup folders.

 ## 👟 Running the Project